dlbunker/ps-collections-1Z0-830/PerformanceCheatSheets.md

 ---

 Use this cheat sheet to quickly review key attributes and performance characteristics.
-These details are not only vital for writing efficient code but also frequently appear as exam questions in the Java 21 exam.